nser77/home/README.md

 ```

 ### Symmetric NAT limitations
-When you configure a symmetric NAT rule in SHOREWALL, it will be traslated into the following iptables rules:
+When you configure a symmetric NAT rule in SHOREWALL, it will be translated into the following SNAT and DNAT iptables rules:

 ```
 iptables -t nat -A PREROUTING -d 10.11.33.1 -i wg0 -j DNAT --to-destination 10.12.34.1 iptables -t nat -A POSTROUTING -s 10.12.34.1 -o wg0 -j SNAT --to-source 10.11.33.1
 ```

-So if you want to NETMAP a whole range you need to manually configure iptables with NETMAP action (```-j NETMAP```) as described before.
+So, if you want to perform a symmetric nat to a whole range, you need to manually configure iptables with NETMAP action (```-j NETMAP```) as described before.

 # VPN and Public IP
 Some VPN actors are also able to use the infrastructure to masquerade their IP (thanks kernel ip forwarding!).